juanprq/ruby-patterns/README.md

 bundle install
 ```

-Now you can execute any example of the patterns.
+Now you can execute any example.

 Creational patterns
 ---